Back to Networking Knowledge Hub

 Now create the setup script at :

-Create a systemd service that runs this script early in the boot process, before NetBird starts.
+Create a systemd service that runs this script early in the boot process, before NetBird starts, and saves state back on stop.
 Save it at :

 Enable it: